moezamini/portfolio-1/README.md

 ## Getting Started

-1. Accept the assignment through the GitHub Classroom link you were provided.
+1. This is your personal copy of the portfolio template repository.
+It was created automatically when you accepted the Assignment through the GitHub Classroom link you were provided.
-2. After accepting, your personal portfolio repository will be created.
-3. Clone your repository to your local machine:
+2. Start by cloning your repository to your local machine:

 ```bash
 git clone https://github.com/<your-username>/<your-repo>.git